danielabar/meblog/src/markdown/how-i-setup-my-terminal.md

 and wondered "how do they make it look like that"?

 There's a lot of cool features about this setup, especially if you use [Git](https://git-scm.com/book/en/v2) version control, including git status information right in the prompt, and an eye-friendly color scheme that doesn't strain your vision looking at a screen all day.

-This is implemented with iTerm2, Solarized Dark, Oh My Zsh, Agnoster theme and a powerline patched font.
-If you're thinking whaaaat?, this post is for you - it will walk you through step by step how to get this setup.
+This post will walk you through step by step how to get your terminal looking this awesome.

 ## Step 1: Terminal
 Start by installing [iTerm2](https://www.iterm2.com/).
 This is a replacement for the default terminal that comes installed with a Mac.
 It has a lot of flexibility for customizing colors, which will be needed for this setup, as well as many other cool [features](https://www.iterm2.com/features.html).

 ## Step 2: Shell
 Next, install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh).
 This will switch your shell from bash (usually the default on Macs) to Z shell.
-This has some improvements over bash including better tab completion and unified search history across all open tabs.
+This has some improvements over bash including better tab completion and unified history search across all open tabs.
 Read more about Z shell on the [wiki page](https://en.wikipedia.org/wiki/Z_shell).

 ## Step 3: Fonts
 Oh My Zsh adds a lot of additional utilities including plugins and themes.
 Speaking of themes, we'll be configuring the agnoster theme, and this requires some fonts.
 Go ahead and install the [Powerline fonts](https://github.com/powerline/fonts) from Github.
 The `install.sh` script will add all the fonts to the Font Book app on your Mac.